Pedroltz/Pedroltz/README.md

 ## ./whoami

 I'm a software developer with experience in full-stack applications, desktop systems, and mobile.
-My current goal is to gradually move towards **infrastructure and DevOps** — networking, automation, cloud, and resilient production environments.
+My current goal is to gradually move towards **infrastructure and DevOps**, networking, automation, cloud, and resilient production environments.

 I enjoy understanding how things work under the hood, not just how to use them.